willklein/willkle.in/contents/drafts/submitting-code-samples.md

 ### Submit work you're proud of

 You should not only spend as much time as you need, but ultimately, you should submit work you're proud of.
-It should not be missing anything you'd do for production code, so write tests, refactor, format, and polish.
+Treat it like production code; write tests, refactor, and polish.
 Not to intimidate you, but this sample should be representative of your best work.
 Don't worry about whether your best is "good enough."
 Focus on doing what you know how to do, to the best of your ability.

 ### Prioritize maintainability